naimo84/node-red-alexa-home-skill-v3-web/docs/node-outputs.rst

                 _msgid: "6a879991.5d6d38"
             }

-.. tip:: msg.payload will be a string, supported modes: Auto, Eco, Heat, Cool, On, Off (support varies by smart assistant platform)
+.. tip:: msg.payload will be a string, API supported modes: Auto, Eco, Heat, Cool, On, Off (support varies by smart assistant platform)